 Her name is Connie Mayer.
 In comparison, the red flower petals are a bit thinner than the white flowers.
 The stigma forms an umbrella shape surrounded by the anthers.

 The fruits of the red-flowered Connie Mayer in particular has a very sweet fragrance.
 When eaten fresh, it tastes a bit like coconut.
-A very refreshing tropical taste.
+A very refreshing tropical taste actually.

-Some of these varieties are still under continuous development.
-The Asunta, for example, has been through version 1, 2, 3 & so on.
-It took 15+ years to continue improving this beautiful variety with good-tasting fruits.
-They actually grow these from seeds & wait up to 5 years to get a taste of the fruits.
-Truly remarkable.
+From growers sharing their experience, it took them over 15 years to continue improving this beautiful variety with good-tasting fruits.
+The breeders actually grow these from seeds & wait up to 5 years to get the first taste of the fruits.
+It's truly remarkable.

 See a grower hand pollinates Connie Mayer here:

 >> Link YouTube:FLORAÇÃO DA PITAYA CONNIE MAYER EM VASO 11/11/19